Calvin Fletcher: Agriculture

 Fletcher supported agricultural development and helped organize Indiana's first agricultural fairs in the county and state.
 He helped found the Marion County Agricultural Society, becoming its treasurer in 1835 and its president in 1851.
 In addition, Fletcher was a founder of the State Horticultural Society.

 Abolition and temperance

 Fletcher was an abolitionist like his friend and colleague, Ovid Butler, but unlike his Virginia-based brother Elijah.
 Calvin Fletcher became Indiana's state colonization society's manager in 1829.
 Also in 1829 he represented four enslaved women in a suit against their enslaver, William Sewall, in which the court ruled in favor of the women's freedom.
+He joined the Free Soil Party in 1848 and was a member of the Indiana state central committee.
 In 1852, Calvin Fletcher's long-standing interest in colonization led him to support a State Board of Colonization that would provide state funds to assist blacks living in Indiana to establish a colony in Africa.
 He also helped found the Indiana Total Abstinence Temperance Society, and in 1863 led the Freedman's Aid Commission.